 Being your own boss is great.
 You get flexibility and the ability to pursue the things you care about.
-But as the boss, you also have to deal with all the administrative and financial details your employer would typically take care of—like choosing the right retirement plan.
+But as the boss, you also have to deal with all the administrative and financial details an employer might typically take care of—like choosing the right retirement plan.

 And it’s a good thing too, since more people than ever are self-employed or starting their own businesses.
-According to Fresh Books’ annual self-employment report, 27 million Americans are expected to leave the traditional workforce for self-employment in the next two years.
+According to Fresh Books third annual self-employment report annual self-employment report, 27 million Americans are expected to leave the traditional workforce for self-employment in the next two years.

 So what does retirement for self-employed people look like?
 Well, a little like retirement for the traditionally employed.
 The general rules of thumb still apply: You can calculate how much you’ll need to save for retirement based on your current age and when you plan to retire.

 No matter what your age, it’s a good idea to do the math now, so you can hypothetically see how much money you could be contributing to your retirement and whether you’re on track for your age and retirement goals.